 Our operations in Israel and most significant locations in Asia are largely financed in U.S. dollars, and accordingly, these subsidiaries utilize the U.S. dollar as their functional currency.
 For those foreign subsidiaries where the U.S. dollar is the functional currency, all foreign currency financial statement amounts are remeasured into U.S. dollars.
 Exchange gains and losses arising from remeasurement of foreign currency-denominated monetary assets and liabilities are included in the results of operations.
 While these subsidiaries transact most business in U.S. dollars, they may have significant costs, particularly payroll-related, which are incurred in the local currency.
-The cost of products sold and selling, general, and administrative expense for the year ended December 31, 2022 have been favorably impacted compared to 2021 by local currency transactions of subsidiaries which use the U.S. dollar as their functional currency, while the cost of products sold and selling, general, and administrative expense for the year ended December 31, 2021 were unfavorably impacted compared to 2020 by local currency transactions of subsidiaries which use the U.S. dollar as their functional currency.
+The cost of products sold and selling, general, and administrative expense for the year ended December 31, 2022 have been favorably impacted compared to 2021 by local currency transactions of subsidiaries which use the U.S. dollar as their functional currency transactions of subsidiaries which use the U.S. dollar as their functional currency transactions of subsidiaries which use the U.S. dollar as their functional currency.